davidleiti/ComposeGenerator/README.md

 remarkable adoption rates and has been heavily pushed by Apple.

 ## Objective
-The purpose of the Compose Generator framework is to provide a solution for developers working on large legacy projects that are willing to experiment or adopt the new Compose APIs but are in a tough position given the large size of UI components and code which they have to incorporate into the development process.

 Even though Compose offers great backwards-compatibility meaning that it is available for lower-level Android API levels as well as compatibility with existing